 Pumpkin, pumpkin, pumpkin!
 Can you ever get tired of pumpkin?!
 That’s rhetorical question.
 At least, coming from me it is.
 But if you asked my guy, he’d have a decidedly quick actual answer.
 I think he continues to remain sick of pumpkin thanks to last year’s Pumpkinpalooza.

 But me, heck, at least 50% of the reason I am excited for fall is because of pumpkin recipes.
 I’m a pumpkinaholic.
 Just sign me up for PA.
-My name is Kare, and this week, I ate 14 Spiced Pumpkin Oatmeal Cookies.
+My name is Kare, and this week, I ate 14 Pumpkin Spice Oatmeal Cookies.
 And I’m going to eat more when I get home from this stupid meeting!
 So there!
 (What?
 Is that a slow applause gaining momentum?!
 Excellent.
 Because, well, here.
 I actually brought enough for everybody.)

 So for these moist, chewy little gems, I essentially just took the oatmeal cookie recipe straight off of the Quaker box and tweaked it to make it all pumpkiny.
 Pumpkin puree (of course), pumpkin spices (mmm, cinnamon, nutmeg, ginger, cloves) … lots of chewy oatmeal and a cookie scoop to make them perfectly round and perky.